gravitational/teleport/rfd/0037-desktop-access-protocol.md

 `message_length` denotes the length of the `message` byte array.
 It doesn't include the `severity` byte.

 `severity` defines the severity of the `message`:
-- `0` is for an error
+- `0` is for info
 - `1` is for a warning
+- `2` is for an error

-An error (`0`) means that some fatal problem was encountered and the TDP connection is ending imminently.
+An error (`2`) means that some fatal problem was encountered and the TDP connection is ending imminently.
-A notification with `severity == 0` should be preferred to the `error` message above.
+A notification with `severity == 2` should be preferred to the `error` message above.

 A warning (`1`) means some non-fatal problem was encountered but the TDP connection can still continue.

+Info (`0`) can be used to communicate an arbitrary message back to the client without error semantics.

 #### 10 - MFA